LS4GAN/uvcgan2/README.md

 _Samples of Male to Female (Celeba-HQ), Wildlife to Cat (AFHQ), and Cat to Dog (AFHQ) translations obtained with UVCGANv2_

-# Overview

-This package provides reference implementation of the `Rethinking CycleGAN:
-Improving Quality of GANs for Unpaired Image-to-Image Translation` [paper][uvcgan2_paper].
+This package provides reference implementation of the `UVCGAN v2: An Improved Cycle-Consistent GAN for Unpaired Image-to-Image Translation` [paper][uvcgan2_paper].

 `uvcgan2` builds upon the CycleGAN method for unpaired image-to-image transfer